 Instead of dealing with her trauma, Kate makes bad decision after bad decision.
 She drinks to forget her abusive childhood and her estranged sister, cancer, and the abortion, and has an affair with a married man.
 A leaky roof in a never ending LA rainy season forces her to invite a set carpenter into her neglected home.
 She’s relieved he doesn’t judge her and eventually suspects that might be because he too, carries past shame.
 As they scrape, sand, and repair together, at 38 years old, Kate clings to her first true friendship and tries not to do what she always does: screw it up.

-ALL THE MOMENTS IN BETWEEN (50,478 words) is book club fiction about a woman who uses all the wrong strategies to cope until they no longer work and she has to learn to heal.
+HGTV meets Eat, Pray, Love in ALL THE MOMENTS IN BETWEEN, women's fiction about a woman who uses all the wrong strategies to cope until they no longer work and she has to learn to heal.

 FEELING INSPIRED TO SUPPORT?